Welcome to today's edition of the Rush 24-7 podcast.

 Because once you get to about that figure, sensible people realize it isn't actually worth working.

-So you gotta live with those means.
+So you've got to live with those means.

 And if you're spending twice those means, you're just driving a great republic off the cliff.

-The extremists here, the extremists are the men like Barney Frank and Chuck Schumer wedded to that model.
+The extremists here, the extremists, are the men like Barney Frank and Chuck Schumer wedded to that model.

 The White House would forge ahead with military action in Libya even if Congress passed a resolution constraining the mission.